 & the Solution is Class Conflict

 Class conflict takes many forms.
-If police break the bones of the poor to guard the assets of the 1% and private security bloodies workers who join a union, class conflict is violent.
-If currency speculators short an entire economy to siphon the wealth of all, class conflict is economic.
-If workers must accept lower wages or lose their jobs and dining franchises leverage our guilt to subsidize their payrolls by voluntary tipping, class conflict is coercive & psychological.
-If Big Oil spends millions to elect politicians who golf with their investors & the food industry uses patent law to crush family farms, class conflict is political & judicial.
-If public space is flooded by advertisers & state-propaganda while news-shows hide the people who die in their name, class conflict is ideological & cultural & moral.
+When police break the bones of the poor to protect the assets of the 1% or private “security” bloodies workers who join a union, class conflict is violent.
+When currency speculators use markets to siphon everyone’s wealth, class conflict is economic.
+When workers must accept lower wages or lose their jobs and dining franchises leverage public guilt to subsidize their payroll with voluntary tipping, class conflict is coercive & psychological.
+When Big Oil spends millions to elect politicians who golf with their shareholders & the food industry uses patent law to crush family farms, class conflict is political & judicial.
+When public space is flooded by consumerist advertisements & state-propaganda as the news hides the people who die in their name, class conflict is ideological & it is cultural & it is moral.

-The class war has been on for a long time — but we ( the People of the United States or something ) have not joined it yet.
+The class war has been on for a long time — but we (the “People” or the workers or something) have not been winning it.
 In recent US history, class conflict looks a lot like a conflict between a lion & an open can of tuna — class slaughter may really be a better way to put it.
-There are many good reasons that working classes did not find a viable, long-term strategy to build class conscious institutions in the US but life is too short & today is more pressing…
+There are good reasons that working classes did not find a viable, long-term strategy to build class conscious institutions and movements in the US but life is too short & today is more pressing…

 How Class Has Changed Today